-It’s possible to stimulate the G-spot through penetration, though how successful this is depends on the woman, on the position, and on the size and shape of your penis.
-This won’t work with all women.
+It’s possible to stimulate the G-spot through penetration.
+However, it depends on the woman, the position, and the size and shape of your penis.

 There are two positions that I’d recommend to reach the G-spot through penetration.
 Spooning allows fairly easy access, with you lying on your side behind her, entering her from the rear.

-Doggy style is generally recommended for G-spot sex, though personally I’ve found that rather than the woman on her hands and knees this position works better if she’s lying on her front with a few pillows under her hips.
+Doggy style can also work well for G-spot sex.
+But I’ve found that rather than the woman on her hands and knees this position works better if she’s lying on her front with a few pillows under her hips.

 3. With toys

-Sex toys are a great way to stimulate the G-spot, and as long as you’re comfortable using them I highly recommend a toy.
+Sex toys are a great way to stimulate the G-spot, as long as you’re comfortable using them together.

-You’ll need a vibrator, preferably one that’s curved for easier G-spot access.
-There are plenty of G-spot vibrators around to choose from, and you might need to try a couple of different sizes before you find the perfect fit.
+You’ll need a dildo or vibrator, preferably one that’s curved for easier G-spot access.
+There are plenty of specific G-spot vibrators around to choose from.
+But you might need to try a couple of different sizes before you find the perfect fit.

 What not to do